the-turing-way/the-turing-way/reproducible_environments.md

 - numpy is one of the packages included by default, so even if I don't specify it when setting up an environment if I run python in an environment and try `import numpy` it works.
 However for packages that aren't included, like flask, importing them only works if they're specified when creating the environment.

 Package managers, as you may deduce, manage and keep track of the different bits of software (and their versions) that you install in an environment (packages).
-There are quite a few to choose from, for example Yum, Zypper, and dpkg.
+There are quite a few to choose from, for example Yum, Zypper, dpkg, and Nix (which will be mentioned briefly later in the [Binder](#Binder) section).
 We're going to focus on Conda.

 *Say why conda, say python centric, but works for other langs*